+Yes.
 Selfwealth offers trading in all types of ASX-listed bonds, including:

 - Exchange-traded Treasury Bonds (eTBs)

-- Exchange-traded Treasury Index Bonds (eTIBs)
+- Exchange-traded Treasury Indexed Bonds (eTIBs)

 - Corporate bonds